richielo/duckietown_rl_ddpg_vae/README.md

 - `scripts/pytorch_models/DDPG_2_XXX_actor.pth` and `..._XXX_critic.pth` and rename to `models/model_actor.pth` and `models/model_critic.pth` respectively, where `XXX` is the seed of your best policy
 - `duckietown_rl/wrappers.py` to just `wrappers.py` and don't rename. :)

-And then edit the `solution.py` file over at the other repo and execute `dts challenges submit` to send your solution.
+And then edit the `solution.py` file over to make sure everything is loaded up correctly (i.e all of the imports point to the right place) and execute `dts challenges submit` to send your solution.

 ## How to improve your policy